FAQ

 The pair of you also seem fixated with 1970s after shave, Brut.
 Why?

 No particular reason.
 Jonny just likes it and once badgered Richard into buying a bottle of it in a supermarket near Chichester.
+Then he ordered a lorry load of it for the Smith and Sniff merch shop, no one bought it, and they ended up giving it away at the Festival of the Unexceptional.

 Why do you often say 'Ford' and 'sport' in a stupid way?